espressif/idf-component-manager/docs/en/getting_started/index.rst

  Getting Started
 #################

-The IDF Component Manager is included and enabled by default in all `supported ESP-IDF <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/versions.html>`_ versions.
+The IDF Component Manager comes pre-installed and enabled by default in all `supported ESP-IDF versions <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/versions.html>`_.

 ********************************************
  Checking the IDF Component Manager Version
 ********************************************

-If you are unsure which version of the IDF Component Manager is included in your ESP-IDF installation, you can find out by running a CLI command.
+If you're unsure which version of the IDF Component Manager is included in your ESP-IDF installation, you can check it using a CLI command.

 First, activate the `ESP-IDF environment <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation>`_, then run the help command: